 Professor Malcolm Andrews

 Malcolm Andrews is Professor (Emeritus) of Victorian and Visual Studies, University of Kent.
-He is the Editor of The Dickensian, the journal of the Dickens Fellowship, and a past President of the Dickens Society of America.
+He was for 30 years the Editor of The Dickensian, the journal of the Dickens Fellowship, and a past President of the Dickens Society of America.